ramraj07/ramrajv.com/src/posts/2023-03-16-chatgpt-spitballing-fundamental-physics-theories/index.md

 >
 > G<sub>ij</sub> = 8πG/c^4 * T<sub>ij</sub>
 >
-> Here, G<sub>ij</sub> is the Einstein tensor (representing spacetime curvature), G is the gravitational constant, c is the speed of light, and T_ij is the energy-momentum tensor (representing the distribution of mass and energy in spacetime).
+> Here, G<sub>ij</sub> is the Einstein tensor (representing spacetime curvature), G is the gravitational constant, c is the speed of light, and T<sub>ij</sub> is the energy-momentum tensor (representing the distribution of mass and energy in spacetime).
 >
 > To derive relativity from the speculative hypothesis, we would need to establish a mathematical relationship between I'(E) and the Einstein field equations, such that the properties of granular spacetime structures at various energy scales can be translated into the curvature of spacetime and the resulting gravitational force.
 >